ChrisP1118/magnetag-docs/installing-hub-software/index.md

 ## Installation Overview

+Depending on your needs, you may need to install the MagneTag Hub on your own computer.

 There are two components to the system:
 * MagneTag Hub: This is the MagneTag software that powers your system.
 * SQL Server Express: This is a database server that's used by the MagneTag Hub.